-3Guangdong Provincial Key Lab of Biotechnology for Plant Development regulated by the circadian clock to mediate flowering (Tripathi, Carvallo, Hamilton, Preuss, & Kay, 2017).
-Interestingly, both COL3 and BBX32 belong to the BBX zinc finger transcription factor (TF) family, which has 32 members (Kumagai et al., 2008).
-This gene family is divided into five groups based on whether their respective proteins contain one or two BBX motifs and whether or not they possess a CCT domain (Khanna et al., 2009).
-BBX family members, some of which have been characterized (Cheng & Wang, 2005; Graeff et al., 2016; Li et al., 2014; Park et al., 2011; Preuss et al., 2012; Wang, Guthrie, Sarmast, & Dehesh, 2014; Xu, Jiang, Li, Holm, & Deng, 2018; Xu et al., 2016; Yang et al., 2014), have been implicated in light signal transduction during early photomorphogenesis.
+BBXs family has 32 members (Kumagai et al., 2008), which are divided into five groups based on whether their respective proteins contain one or two BBX motifs and whether or not they possess a CCT domain (Khanna et al., 2009).
+BBX family members, some of which have been characterized and implicated in light signal transduction during early photomorphogenesis (Cheng & Wang, 2005; Graeff et al., 2016; Li et al., 2014; Park et al., 2011; Preuss et al., 2012; Wang, Guthrie, Sarmast, & Dehesh, 2014; Xu, Jiang, Li, Holm, & Deng, 2018; Xu et al., 2016; Yang et al., 2014).
 The first BBX protein identified in Arabidopsisthaliana was CONSTANS (CO) (Putterill, Robson, Lee, Simon, & Coupland, 1995).
 In addition to CO, 16 other CO-Like (COL) proteins have been identified, which contain one or two B-box domains at the N-terminus and a CCT domain at the C terminus (Cheng & Wang, 2005).
 However, most of their functions remain unclear.
+COP1 can interact with BBXs proteins.
+For example, COP1 interact with COL3, which acts as a positive regulator under red light and localizes to nuclear speckles.
+The col3 mutant partially suppresses the cop1 mutation, suggesting that COL3 acts genetically downstream of COP1 (Datta, Hettiarachchi, Deng, & Holm, 2006).
+The loss-of-function col3 mutant has longer hypocotyls and flowers early and exhibits a reduced number of lateral branches (Datta et al., 2006).
+COL3 also directly interacts with BBX32, which is regulated by the circadian clock to mediate flowering (Tripathi, Carvallo, Hamilton, Preuss, & Kay, 2017).
+Interestingly, both COL3 and BBX32 belong to the BBXs family.